gaborvecsei/Dummy-Objects-Dataset/README.md

 # Dummy Object Dataset

+**This tool is under development and not completed - contains lot of problems**

 The purpose of this "tool" is that we can easily debug our Machine Learning solutions for **object detection** (in the near future: **segmentation** and **keypoint detection**)

 I always had trouble finding small datasets where my model can easily overfit, or where I can check if it works as it is supposed to.
 So the best solution is: generate the simplest images in the fly.

-This tool is highly influenced by: [matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN/blob/master/samples/shapes/shapes.py#L63)
+This tool is highly influenced by the idea in: [matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN/blob/master/samples/shapes/shapes.py#L63)

 ## Sample images